ssplatt/Superalgos/Docker/README.md

 **Configure certbot for ssl/tls encryption (https)**, copy the `template.env` file to `.env` and edit the environment variables in `.env`.
 Change any other environment variables in `.env` as needed.
 You will need to own the domain you are trying to create certificates for.
 You can buy your own domain at websites like [Namecheap](https://www.namecheap.com/), for example.

-`swag` configurations will persist to the `swag/config` directory on the local filesystem.
+`swag` configurations will persist to the `swag/` directory on the local filesystem.

+The included nginx site configuration, `swag/nginx/site-confs/superalgos`, assumes you will be accessing the application using a subdomain, i.e. https://superalgos.example.com.
+To make modifications, copy this file to another location and create your own custome configuration.